Linushaddai99/Learning-Code-Review/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Learning-Code-Review
-In this project I and Hasina was able to build a tribute page for the Legend go South Africa in the Person of Nelson Mandela.
-The major aim of this project was to learn how to collaboration when building projects.
+In this project I and Hasina was able to build a tribute page for the Legend of South Africa in the Person of Nelson Mandela.
+The major aim of this project was to learn collaboration when building projects.

 ## Built With